fedy-benhassouna/Excusely-with-n8n-and-Firebase-AI-Studio/README.md

    * Import the `excuse-generator.json` workflow into your n8n instance.
    * Ensure that the webhook URL matches the endpoint expected by the Firebase front-end.
-   * Set up necessary credentials for the OpenAI API within n8n.
+   * Set up necessary credentials for the Gemini API within n8n.

 ---